 A general plan is a long-range guide for the development of a community.
 Every jurisdiction must adopt some form of general or "comprehensive" plan as a legal predicate for the exercise of the government's land use and zoning powers.
-The purpose of a 30-year plan is not to predict and respond to a single future, but to provide broad guidance for land use decisions as we face multiple, unpredictable future opportunities and challenges that influence growth and development such as disruptions brought about by climate change, pandemics, or terrorist attacks as well as the consequences of innovations such as autonomous vehicles and micro transit.
+The purpose of a 30-year plan is not to predict and respond to a single future, but to provide broad guidance for land use decisions as we face multiple, unpredictable future opportunities and challenges that influence growth and development such as disruptions brought about by climate change, pandemics, or terrorist attacks, as well as the consequences of innovations such as autonomous vehicles and micro transit.

 Thrive Montgomery 2050 is the county's update to our general plan.
 It is a framework for future plans and development that defines the basic land use policies and context for all public and private development in the county.
-It provides direction for decisions about land use, transportation, and related issues under local government influence, but it does not change zoning or other detailed land use regulations.
-Its recommendations also touch on the objectives and actions of other public and private entities that are responsible for implementing and providing land use related services and amenities.
+It provides direction for decisions about land use, transportation, and related issues under local government influence, but it does not by itself change zoning or other detailed land use regulations, although implementation of its recommendations may require such changes.
+Its recommendations also touch on the objectives and actions of other public and private entities that are responsible for implementing and providing land use-related services and amenities.
+However, while the general plan provides guidance to the entire county, that guidance is not binding upon those municipalities that have independent planning, zoning, and subdivision authority'.

-Thrive Montgomery 2050 does not abandon or reject the Wedges and Corridors concept but instead modernizes it to remain relevant.
-Area master plans, sector plans, and countywide functional plans will remain valid until modified pursuant to the guidance provided by this plan.
-Like the previous general plan its broad policy recommendations pave the way for future actions, such as amendments to other plans, policies, and development rules.
+Thrive Montgomery 2050 does not abandon or reject the wedges and corridors concept, but instead modernizes it to remain relevant.
+Area master plans, sector plans, and countywide functional plans will remain valid until modified pursuant to the guidance provided by this Plan.
+Like the previous general plan, its broad policy recommendations pave the way for future actions, such as amendments to other plans, policies, and development rules.